imanghafoori1/laravel-microscope/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/imanghafoori1/laravel-self-test.svg?style=flat-square)](https://scrutinizer-ci.com/g/imanghafoori1/laravel-self-test)
 [![Total Downloads](https://img.shields.io/packagist/dt/imanghafoori/laravel-self-test.svg?style=flat-square)](https://packagist.org/packages/imanghafoori1/laravel-self-test)

 This package provides a way to find errors without writing any tests.
-For example when you setup an event handler which does not exist at all, notifies you.

 ## Key things to know:

 - It is created to be smarter than phpstorm and other IDEs in finding errors.
 - It is created to understand laravel run-time and magic.
 - It does not show you stupid false errors, all the errors are really errors.

 ## Installation